calyxir/calyx/docs/frontends/queues.md

   - `0`: `pop`.
   - `1`: `peek`.
   - `2`: `push`.
-- Input port `value`, a 32-bit integer
+- Input port `value`, a 32-bit integer.
 The value to push.
 - Register `ans`, a 32-bit integer that is passed to the queue by reference.
 If `peek` or `pop` is selected, the queue writes the result to this register.